 Each authorized broker/dealer will submit annual reports, including audited financial statements, and other information as determined by the Treasurer.

-Financial Institutions are those entities that provide CDs, BAs and Deposits and are approved by the Washington Public Protection Commission.
-We will periodically review their financial statements on-line.
+Financial institutions are those entities that provide Certificate of Deposits, Banker Acceptances, and deposits approved by the Washington Public Protection Commission.
+The Treasurer will periodically review their financial statements online.

 The Treasurer will maintain quarterly call reports for those financial institutions where we have investments.

-All broker/dealers who desire to become qualified bidders for investment transactions must supply the following as appropriate:
+All broker/dealers who desire to become qualified bidders for investment transactions must supply the following when requested:

 audited financial statements,